oscarolsson94/react-native-test/README.md

 - Styling - Obviously I would love to improve the styling, but I focused on the code-quality and structure rather than coming up with a good design as time was limited.

 - Add reducer with actions to context - For scalablity and structure this would be a good addition.

+- More of the nice-to-haves - I added the favorites functionality, but would have liked to implement the rest aswell :)